ibanez1/dummy-store-no-login/README.md

 An Nx and Angular project

-    username: kminchelle
-    pw: 0lelplR

 # Description

-Aa sign-in page to gain access to the list of products where only authorised user has access to this content.

 The product list page is the homepage and displays a list of products.
 Every product preview contains the thumbnail, the title, the description,